Darren Holden (footballer): Hartlepool United

-Holden was rewarded with a new contract in December 2012 to keep him at Victoria Park.
+Holden was rewarded with a new contract in December 2012 to keep him at Victoria Park after impressing new boss John Hughes, having been around the first team for the majority of the campaign.
 He went on to make 17 league appearances in the 2012–13 season which saw him challenging to keep the experienced left-back Evan Horwood out of the first-team.
+However, he could not help the club escape relegation to League Two, having been in the relegation zone for the majority of the campaign.

-Holden became a regular in the second half of the 2013–14 season after an injury to Neil Austin, which led to him starting in Pools' final twenty games of the season.
-In May 2014, Holden signed a new contract with Hartlepool.
+Holden became a regular in the second half of the 2013–14 season after a toe injury to regular left-back Neil Austin, which led to him starting in Pools' final twenty games of the season.
+In May 2014, Holden was rewarded with a new one-year contract with Hartlepool.